 View more information on the Port Authority Website.

 The Port Authority of Winona is governed by seven Commissioners, two of whom are current City Council members.
-The City Manager serves as the Executive Secretary for the Port Authority, and other City staff act as the support staff for the Authority.
-This framework promotes a relationship between the Authority and the City of Winona.
+The City Manager serves as the Executive Secretary for the Port Authority, and other City staff act as the support staff for the Port Authority.
+This framework promotes a relationship between the Port Authority and the City of Winona.

 Given the powers it has today, the Port Authority can acquire and improve land for industrial and economic development purposes and prepare attractive financing packages enabling industrial location and expansion.